louannl/louann-loizou/README.md

 ## How it's built
 This website was created use creater-react-app and styled using Tailwind, additionally I used npm packages which are listed in the package.json file.

+# Site performance
+The site performs relatively well on desktop, on mobile however, the reCaptcha significantly slows the site, from looking online I could possibly change the reCaptcha to only initialise when the form is interacted with.

 ## Getting started

 ### Prerequisites